kyma-project/test-infra/cmd/image-builder/README.md

            run: echo "Testing images ${{ needs.build-image.outputs.images }}"
 ```

-The example workflow consists of three jobs:
+The example workflow consists of the following three jobs:

 1. `compute-tag`: Computes the tag for the image.
 It uses the `get_tag` step output to pass the tag to the `build-image` job.
 2. `build-image`: Builds the image using the Image Builder reusable workflow.